 Underinflated tires decrease the gas mileage of your C63 AMG, wear out faster and make the vehicle harder to steer, whereas overinflated tires blow out more easily, wear out faster and can cause unsafe handling dynamics.
 For these reasons and more - keeping your tires properly inflated on a regular basis is easy and important.

-Don't be caught in the fog with burnt out fog light bulbs2010 Mercedes-Benz C63 AMG 6.3L V8
+Don't be the guy with your third brake light burnt out2010 Mercedes-Benz C63 AMG 6.3L V8